ggsava/block-this/README.md

-# IMPORTANT: THIS PROJECT HAS BEEN DISCONTINUED.
-BE MINDFUL OF SCAMMERS.
-SCAMMERS HAVE ASSUMED ACCESS OVER THE DOMAINS: https://www.block-this.com/ and https://savageorgiev.com/ (my personal site).
+# IMPORTANT: SCAMMERS HAVE ASSUMED ACCESS OVER THE DOMAINS: https://www.block-this.com/ and https://savageorgiev.com/ (my personal site).
 ## After discontinuing the project, scammers have taken hold of my old domain names and are pretending to be myself.
 I have filed complaints with domain registrars, hosters and the law enforcement, but in the meanwhile be careful!

-Block This - a DNS based Ad Blocker for Android
+Block This - a DNS based Ad Blocker for Android ( Abandoned )
 ==========================
 <img src="https://block-this.com/static/images/block-this-ad-blocker-logo-small.png" align="right" />